Scott N. Schreiber

-In the Jewish community, Scott was a liaison to the JCC's Me & My Dad program.
-Scott is a member of B'nai Jehoshua Beth Eloheim and its Israel Committee.
-He is currently coordinator and host of BJBE's monthly Torah study sessions for Chicago loop professionals.
+In the Jewish community, Scott is a member of B'nai Jehoshua Beth Eloheim, its Israel Committee and Chairman of the 2012 and 2014 North Shore Jewish Community Campaign Forum.
+He was previously coordinator and host of BJBE's monthly Torah study sessions for Chicago loop professionals.

 Scott and his wife Robbie live in Northbrook, Illinois with their daughter, Ilana, and son, Aaron.
 Robbie is a Hebrew school teacher at BJBE.

-In his professional life, Scott is an equity partner and member of his firm’s management committee.
+In his professional life, Scott is a member of the Corporate Restructuring and Bankruptcy practice group and Chicago office Bankruptcy leader for Clark Hill PLC.
 He has served as lead counsel in numerous business restructurings where he represents companies in financial distress, creditors, creditor committees and equity committees, as well as buyers of distressed businesses in both in- and out-of-court transactions.
-Scott is also general counsel to two national trade credit associations and is an active speaker in professional organizations, having written numerous articles and lectured many times on transactions in business bankruptcies.
+Scott is also general counsel to two national trade credit associations and an active speaker in professional organizations, having written numerous articles and lectured many times on transactions in business bankruptcies.